Judge Market LogoJudgeMarketUS

 Information integration.
 Markets integrate diverse information sources in real time.
 A historian's deep knowledge, a journalist's recent reporting, a casual reader's gut feeling — all flow into the price through trading decisions.
 The market does not care about credentials.
 It cares about whether your information is correct.

 Continuous updating.
 Markets process new information as it arrives.
-When a new documentary about Einstein drops, the price adjusts within hours.
+When a major story about Albert Einstein drops, the price adjusts within hours.
 Compare this to an annual ranking or a decennial poll.

 Marginal participation.
 You do not need every person on earth to trade for the market to be accurate.
 You need a sufficient number of informed participants at the margin — people who notice when a price is wrong and trade to correct it.
 This is the same mechanism that keeps stock prices roughly efficient despite the vast majority of people never trading stocks.

-Want to see market-based reputation scoring in action?
+Want to see a reputation market in action?
 Browse prices for every listed figure right now.

-There is an important distinction between prediction markets and reputation markets that is worth addressing directly.
+There is an important distinction between reputation markets and event-outcome prediction markets that is worth addressing directly.

 Prediction markets ask: "What will happen?"
 Will this candidate win?
 Will this company hit its earnings target?
-These questions have objectively verifiable outcomes.
+These questions have objectively verifiable future outcomes.
+The market resolves to a clean 0 or 100 when the event occurs.

-Reputation markets ask: "What should we think?"
+Reputation markets ask: "What do we think, right now?"
 Is Genghis Khan more villain than visionary?
-Does Thomas Jefferson's slaveholding disqualify his democratic ideals?
-These questions do not have objectively correct answers.
+Is Mao Zedong's legacy net-positive or net-negative?
+Does Elon Musk deserve his standing?
+These questions do not have objectively correct answers and they never "resolve" — they evolve continuously.

-This difference is not a weakness — it is a feature.
-Reputation markets do not claim to produce objective truth.
-They produce the most accurate available measure of collective opinion.
-And for questions that are inherently subjective — like evaluating historical figures — collective opinion is the best metric we have.
+This difference is not a weakness.
+It is the entire point.
+A reputation market does not claim to produce objective truth.
+It produces the most accurate available measure of collective verdict.
+And for questions that are inherently consensus-based — like evaluating public figures — collective verdict is the best metric we have.

 The price of Mother Teresa on JudgeMarket is not a claim that she is "objectively" worth that number.
 It is a statement that, given everything the market's participants know and believe, this is where their opinions converge.
 When new information shifts those opinions, the price moves.
 This is exactly what a reputation score should be.